Three-dimensional magnetohydrodynamics system forced by space-time white noise: Introduction

 \section{Introduction}

-When solutions to a system of partial differential equations (PDE) lack sufficient regularity, a common remedy is to multiply by a sufficiently smooth function, integrate by parts to rid of any derivative on the solution, and only ask that its integral formulation is well-defined; this is the standard definition of a weak solution (e.g. \cite{E98, F99}).
-However, if the PDE are non-linear, then the lack of regularity creates difficulty in understanding any product of the solution with itself because there is no universal agreement on the definition of a product of distributions.
-Some physically meaningful models which have found rich applications in the real world were forced by a term that is white in both space and time, the so-called space-time white noise (STWN), ever since its first derivation.
-A prominent example is the Kardar-Parisi-Zhang (KPZ) equation (\ref{4}) (\cite[Equation (1)]{KPZ86}); we also refer e.g., \cite{YO86} to the Navier-Stokes equations (NSE) \eqref{1} and Burgers' equation forced by STWN, as well as \cite{ACHS81, GP75, HS92, SH77} concerning the Boussinesq system forced by STWN.
+When solutions to a system of partial differential equations (PDEs) lack sufficient regularity, a common remedy is to multiply by a sufficiently smooth function, integrate by parts to rid of any derivative on the solution, and only ask that its integral formulation is well-defined; this is the standard definition of a weak solution.
+However, if the PDEs are non-linear, then the lack of regularity creates difficulty in understanding any product of the solution with itself because there is no universal agreement on the definition of a product of distributions.
+Some physically meaningful models which have found rich applications in the real world were forced by a term that is white in both space and time, so-called space-time white noise (STWN).
+We refer to e.g., \cite{KPZ86} for the Kardar-Parisi-Zhang (KPZ) equation \eqref{4}, \cite{YO86} for the Navier-Stokes equations (NSE) \eqref{1} and Burgers' equation forced by STWN, as well as \cite{ACHS81, GP75, HS92, SH77} concerning the Boussinesq system forced by STWN.
 While considering the mild solution formulation typically solved the issue in case the noise is white only in time, the STWN leads to a lack of spatial regularity of the solution, and the construction of a solution has created a significant obstacle because the non-linear term seemed to be ill-defined in the classical sense.
-Let us briefly describe the very recent remarkable developments that ultimately led to the two novel approaches of the theory of regularity structures by Hairer \cite{H14} and the theory of paracontrolled distributions by Gubinelli et al. \cite{GIP15}.
+Let us describe recent developments that ultimately led to the two novel approaches of the theory of regularity structures by Hairer \cite{H14} and the theory of paracontrolled distributions by Gubinelli et al. \cite{GIP15} (see also \cite{GP17}).